-Figure 12: Areas important for the Baltic Sea harbour porpoise presented per quater for 30% of the entire population and a 20% detection probability (from Carlström and Carlén, 2016).
-The dashed line east om Bornholm is the proposed management line for the Baltic Sea harbour porpoise subpopulation based on summer distribution from Sveegaard et al., 2015.
-The black polygon is an early version of a proposed expansion of already existing Natura 2000 sites Hoburgs bank och Norra Midsjöbanken to incompas the new results of Baltic harbour porpoise distribution.
+Figure 12 Areas important for the Baltic Sea harbour porpoise presented per quater for 30% of the entire population and a 20% detection probability (from Carlström and Carlén, 2016).
+The dashed line east om Bornholm is the proposed management line for the Baltic Sea harbour porpoise subpopulation based on summer distribution from Sveegaard et al. (2015).
+The black polygon is the proposed expansion of already existing Natura 2000 sites Hoburgs bank och Norra Midsjöbanken to incompas the new results of Baltic harbour porpoise distribution (Carlström and Carlén, 2016).